-In the list of the best restaurants in Latin America 2016—published by the prestigious international magazine “50 Best Restaurants”—it is not surprising to find Boragó among the first places.
+Added to the list of the best restaurants in Latin America in 2016—published by the prestigious international magazine “50 Best Restaurants”—it is not surprising to find Boragó among its first place contenders.
 The restaurant in Santiago de Chile has become a point of reference in the gastronomic universe.

-Before founding Boragó in 2006, Guzmán had the privilege to work and train in great European kitchens, including award-winning restaurants like Mugaritz—owned by the renowned Basque chef Andoni Luis Aduriz—where he began to assimilate refined preparation techniques that would later be introduced to his personal projects.
+Before founding Boragó in 2006, Guzmán had the privilege of working and training in great European kitchens, including award-winning restaurants like Mugaritz—owned by the renowned Basque chef Andoni Luis Aduriz—where he began to assimilate refined preparation techniques that would later be introduced to his personal dishes at his restaurant.

-Boragó is a fabulous restaurant that offers dishes prepared with products that reflect Chilean identity.
-These are cultivated using natural and ecological production methods that meet the Mapuche concepts of supply and collection.
+Boragó is a fabulous restaurant that offers dishes prepared with products that reflect Chile’s identity.
+They are cultivated using natural and ecological production methods that meet the Mapuche concepts of supply and collection.

 For example, the milk used in their amazing homemade fruit and floral ice cream is fresh and produced exclusively for the restaurant.
 The vegetables—irrigated with water from Patagonian rain—come from their orchard, which is located only half an hour away from Boragó.